gradiuscypher/infosec_getting_started/CONTRIBUTING.md

 # Contributing
 A more in-depth contribution guide is coming soon.
 Please hold tight!
+For the time being, if you'd like to submit new resources, please open an issue on the Github project page.
+Thank you!

 ## Rough Notes